 When conducting in-person demos about customer lifecycle, create a welcoming and comfortable environment for your customers.
 Provide them with all the necessary information and resources to make their experience enjoyable and informative.
 Consider incorporating interactive elements such as touchscreens, product samples, or live demonstrations to enhance customer engagement and leave a lasting impression.

 Social media platforms provide an excellent opportunity to educate your customers.
 Engage with your audience through informative posts, videos, live Q&A sessions, and educational content.
 Encourage customers to share their experiences and ask questions, creating a sense of community and fostering ongoing education.
+Creating high-quality customer education content for social media is crucial as it enhances customer understanding and engagement with your product.

 One key aspect of using social media as an educational tool is the ability to reach a wider audience than traditional methods.
 With billions of users on platforms like Facebook, Instagram, and Twitter, businesses can connect with people from all walks of life and demographics.
 This broad reach allows for disseminating educational content to diverse individuals, helping spread knowledge and information far and wide.